Joe-Max Moore: Everton

-In November 1999, Moore went to Everton, in the English Premiership, after he impressed the Everton staff during a seven-day October tryout.
+On November 11, 1999, Moore signed with Everton F.C., in the English FA Premier League on a free transfer, after he impressed the Everton staff during a seven-day October tryout.

 At the time, Moore did not have permission from MLS to work out with any team but the Revolution.
 Despite this, MLS placed no barriers in the way of Moore's free transfer.
 The contract with Everton, good for three and a half years, would pay Moore approximately $600,000 per season.

-Moore initially had outstanding success with Everton, scoring five goals in his first five first-team games.
-However, he slowly became less and less effective.
+On December 28, 1999, Moore made his first appearance for Walter Smith's side, in a 0–0 draw against Bradford City A.F.C.
+He went on an impressive run over the course of the following two months.
+On January 15, 2000, Moore scored his first goal for Everton, in a home 2–2 draw against Tottenham Hotspur.
+He tallied 3 more goals in the following four league matches, notching against Wimbledon F.C., Derby County F.C., and West Ham United F.C.
+He added two more goals in FA Cup Play during this period notching against Preston North End F.C. and Aston Villa F.C. on January 29 and February 20 respectively.

+He scored his first brace for the club on April 1, 2000, in a 4–2 victory over Watford F.C.
+Despite this run, he slowly became less and less effective, failing to record a single goal in Everton's 2000–01 Everton F.C. season despite making 21 appearances.

+Moore tallied again for The Toffies on December 15, 2001, recording the game-winner against Derby County.
+His goal against Leeds United F.C. the following matchday would prove to be his last for the club.
 The final straw came at the end of 2002.
 Moore had suffered a knee injury in the U.S. game against Portugal at the 2002 FIFA World Cup and did not play for Everton in the next season.
-On December 12, 2002 his contract with Everton terminated "by mutual consent".
+On December 12, 2002, his contract with Everton terminated "by mutual consent."